cwaldren/forgetful-observer/README.md

 ```

 Internally, `Observer` stores references to the items
 it notices in a `HashSet`.

-Upon destruction of an `Observation`, the item reference is removed from the set.
+Upon the `Observation`'s destruction, the item reference is removed from the set.